 Create templates for recurring tasks and projects, so processes are standardized and easy to follow.
 Set up reporting dashboards that make it easy to measure and share results.
 This visibility lets you quickly check in on campaigns without spending all your time in meetings, and it allows your team to stay aligned on priorities and know exactly what their colleagues are responsible for, and what goals they're driving towards.

-Email and spreadsheets are about the there is, so find a work management tool that can grow with your team. will help you evaluate your options and find the right fit for your needs.
+Email and spreadsheets are about the least scalable solution there is, so find a work management tool that can grow with your team.
+This guide will help you evaluate your options and find the right fit for your needs.

 Rule 4: Embrace Automation